magicznyleszek/portfolio-v9/_projects/mares-and-delusions.md

 year: "2010-2014"
 ---

 Some experiments happened.
 Weird shit popped out.
-Probably the best way to describe stuff here would be to quote a short poem of my favourite author (yes, it's me, I don't care, sue me!):
+Probably the best way to describe stuff here would be to quote [a short poem](http://dyspoezja.smutnyleszek.com/niewiersze/abstrakcja-3) of my favourite author (yes, it's me!):

-> __Abstrakcja 3__ (2015)
 > <pre>
 > Źzęąść
 > Fvyłłł